JASchilz/AnkiSyncDuolingo/README.md

 See the [issues](https://github.com/JASchilz/AnkiSyncDuolingo/issues/) for the features I intend to add or fix.

+The connection to Duolingo's API is provided by [KartikTalwar's](https://github.com/KartikTalwar/) [Duolingo-API Python library](https://github.com/KartikTalwar/Duolingo/).
+Because of packaging requirements for Anki plugins, a modified version of that library is provided in this repository.

 ## Installing
 To install, unzip the [latest release](https://github.com/JASchilz/AnkiSyncDuolingo/releases/latest/) directly into your Anki plugins directory.
 After unzipping, the `duolingo_sync.py` file and the `duolingo_sync` directory should both reside directly in your plugins directory.